ayersg/CS290-HTML-CSS-Assignment/README.md

 # CS290-HTML-CSS-Assignment

-First real assignment of the term, practicing HTML and CSS
+This is the first real assignment of the term, which includes practicing HTML and CSS.
+More content to follow.